NDC elects constituency executives across Ghana

 Some delegates at the Cape Coast South constituency.
 PICTURE By TIMOTHY GOBAH.

-organise Asante Akim South elections
+No funds to Asante Akim South elections

 The elections at the Asante Akim South constituency in Ashanti was postponed.

 A notice issued by the constituency secretary read: "On behalf of the Constituency Executive Committee, we deeply regret to inform the entire members and of the National Democratic Congress (NDC) of the postponement of the Constituency Conference slated for 24th June 2018 till further notice.
 The reason is solely on of adequate funds to organize the Conference."

 "This decision was taken during an emergency meeting held at the party office by Constituency Executive Committee and the Aspirants yesterday 22nd June 2018.
 A new date will be communicated to you in due course.
 The inconvenience is deeply regretted," the notice said.

 Polls started at about 12 noon instead of the advertised with the Youth and Women's wing elections.

 In the course of the elections, some members, predominantly from the Tema New Town Area, accused the party's election committee of hijacking the list and cited discrimination in the voting process.

 According to them, the list had been arranged in a way such that only delegates from Comminity One which is allegedly the strong hold of one of the candidates, were called to queue and vote while those from Tema New Town remained seated.

-At about 5:30 pm, there were a number of agitations and chants of "no vote, no vote" by party members and sympathizers in the Assembly hall of Our Lady of Mercy Senior High School where the elections
+At about 5:30 pm, there were a number of agitations and chants of "no vote, no vote" by party members and sympathizers in the Assembly hall of Our Lady of Mercy Senior High School where the elections being held.

 In the ensuing melee, the Electoral Commission led by Nana Oduro Numapau suspended the process to allow the party's Election Committee to resolve the issue.